Hassanskary/UniStayFinal/README.md

 ## 📋 Project Description

-**ESH** is a comprehensive student housing rental management system that provides an easy-to-use platform connecting property owners with students seeking suitable accommodation.
+**UniStay** is a comprehensive student housing rental management system that provides an easy-to-use platform connecting property owners with students seeking suitable accommodation.
 The system supports complete property and booking management with a modern, interactive user interface.

 ## ✨ Key Features